cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-11/241111_Skeuomorphism.md

 But this new Glassmorphism or whatever we should call it is interesting.
 It brings back depth to the interfaces, breaking up with flat design principles like flat surfaces, or minimalist icons to cite a few.
 This can be considered as a direct descendant of the Skeuomorphism UI style we know.

-Some designers even design UIs that are not made to be functional but are more reinterpretation works of art, devoted to waking emotions and feelings up from people.
+Some designers even design UIs that are not made to be functional but are more reinterpretation works of art, devoted to waking emotions and feelings up from people, considered design as an artistic expression, with a touch of nostalgic reinterpretations.
+Some designers also enjoy redesigning current user interfaces if flat design never went mainstream.

 Finally, skeuomorphism's legacy can also be considered sociological thanks to one of the most fascinating design styles of the 2000s and its naming; Frutiger Aero.